Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 The following table describes the template and the function parameters.

-.. table:: Table absdiff Parameter Description
+.. table:: Table: absdiff Parameter Description

    +-----------------------------------+-----------------------------------+
    | Parameter                         | Description                       |